Rodin

 Development Status

 The library is currently in very active and early development!
 Currently, some interfaces are likely to change.
 However, a lot of the functionality is already implemented with various extension points.
 Furthermore, there is a lot of code lacking documentation.
 Hence, contributors are always welcome!
-Currently it is mantained (and primarily used) by Carlos Brito.
+Currently it is mantained (and primarily used) by Carlos Brito-Pacheco.